iacopy/cleanpython/README.md

 and integrated tools to help you write clean, tested code by following the [Zen of Python](#zen-of-python).

-If you start a Python project from scratch, and need to write solid, clean code, this repository might help.
+If you start a Python project from scratch, and need to write solid, tested, clean code, this repository might help.

 What is the *clean* code, and why is this important?
 Read [here](https://www.butterfly.com.au/blog/website-development/clean-high-quality-code-a-guide-on-how-to-become-a-better-programmer).